Forty Hall & Estate

 Forty Hall & Estate is one of England's finest historic houses.

-Set in its own Estate, with walled garden, formal and informal gardens, lakes, lawns, and meadows Forty Hall is Grade 1 listed and important to architectural English history as a fine example on the cusp between the medieval to modern style.
+Set in its own Estate, with walled garden, formal and informal gardens, lakes, lawns, and meadows Forty Hall is Grade l listed and important to architectural English history as a fine example on the cusp between the medieval to modern style.
+It was built by Sir Nicholas Rainton who was Lord Mayor of London in 1632.

 A visit to Sir Nicholas Rainton's Hall & Estate provides a unique experience of London today and is important to our understanding of the growth of the Capital City, and of the life and times of the merchant classes who established London as a major centre for trade worldwide.

-Forty Hall & Estate is one of England's finest historic houses set in its own Estate.
-The 273 acre Grade II listed estate is a rare example of an intact 18th Century Landscape, with an Ornamental lake, medieval fishing ponds and streams, a walled garden, Pleasure grounds, Georgian and Victorian flora and fauna, lakes, lawns, and meadows.
+Forty Hall is one of England's finest historic houses set in its own Estate.
+The 273 acre Grade II listed estate is a rare example of an intact 18th Century landscape, with an ornamental lake, medieval fish ponds and streams, a walled garden, pleasure grounds, Georgian and Victorian flora and fauna, lakes, lawns, and meadows.
 Forty Hall Estate is even home to one of the oldest Cedar of Lebanon trees in England.

 The Estate is also home to some incredible wildlife and habitats.